rafay99-epic/Dienstleistro/README.md

    git clone https://github.com/your-username/dienstleisto.git
    ```

+2. **Flutter Version:** Dienstleisto requires Flutter version 3.19 or higher.
+Make sure you have the appropriate Flutter version installed on your system.

-2. **Install Dependencies:** Navigate to the project directory and install the necessary dependencies.
+3. **Install Dependencies:** Navigate to the project directory and install the necessary dependencies.

    ```
    cd dienstleisto
    flutter pub get
    ```

-3. **Run the App:** Launch the app on your preferred emulator or connected device.
+4. **Run the App:** Launch the app on your preferred emulator or connected device.

    ```
    flutter run